 IV.
 From the vessels of the choroid plexus, as in a case described by De Haen.
-This may probably be the source of the hæmorrhage in those cases in which it is confined to the ventricle, without any laceration of the substance of the brain.
-In Case CII, it was confined to the third and fourth ventricles.
+This may probably be the source of hæmorrhage in those cases in which it is confined to the ventricle, without any laceration of the substance of the brain.
+In Case CXIII., it was confined to the third and fourth ventricles.
+Dr. Bright, also, has described a case which was fatal in twenty minutes, in which the extravasation, amounting to about three ounces, was confined to the ventricles, without any rupture of the cerebral substance.
+He supposes it to have proceeded from the vessels of the velum interpositum.

-V. Rupture of one of the sinuses, as in a case described by Dr. Douglas,† in which the left lateral sinus was ruptured.
+V. Rupture of one of the sinuses, as in a case described by Dr. Douglas, in which the left lateral sinus was ruptured.

 VI.
 From the rupture of small aneurisms in various parts of the cerebral vessels.
-In a case by Serres, such an aneurism occurred in the basilar artery, which, when it was distended, was as large as a small hen's egg.
-A pound of blood had been discharged by the rupture of it.
+In a case by Serres, such an aneurism occurred in the basilar artery, which, when pound of blood had been discharged by the rupture of it.
 This man had been long subject to a feeling of weight in the head, and, according to his own statement, to an indescribable stupidity, which was much increased by bodily exertion, and by strong liquors.
-In the Archives Generales de Medecine, a case is described, in which apoplexy followed the bursting of a small aneurism in the circle of Willis.
+In the Archives Generales de Medecine, a case is described, in which apoplexy followed the bursting of a small aneurism in the circle of Willis; and Dr. Bright describes a case, which occurred in a lad of 19, from the rupture of a small aneurism of one of the smaller branches of the middle cerebral artery.